 Our after school nannies are some of our hardest working caregivers.
-After being in school all day with 20-30 other children, your child can have a snack, get homework done in the comfort of his own home, go to after school activities, practice piano, and get tutoring in math or English.
-The nanny may throw in a load of laundry, start dinner, or pick up milk or a gift for the weekend birthday party.
+After being in school all day with 20-30 other children, your child can enjoy a healthy snack and get homework done in the comfort of his/her own home, go to after school activities, and if needed can practice piano, receive one-on-one tutoring in Math or English, all while getting individualized attention for the afternoon.
+The nanny may throw in a load of laundry, start dinner, pick up a gallon of milk or a gift needed for the weekend birthday party.
 She goes online and monitors homework assignments, and keeps up communication between school and home.
 She can work the same schedule all year or be full time in the summer.

 Our summer nannies can coordinate all of the fun events and activities your children have available to them over the summer, and piece it all together so that each child can have a fun, enjoyable and balanced break.
 She can tutor your child in areas of weakness to avoid summer learning loss, get involved in library reading programs, tour museums, accompany your child to sports and social activities, travel with the family, and provide discovery learning activities that are based on your child’s interests and abilities.
 A stimulating, relaxing summer is the best preparation for a new school year.